Alejogb1/job-board/blog-data/how-can-i-show-an-image-preview-when-clicking-thumbnails-of-the-same-activity-in-android.md

 id: "how-can-i-show-an-image-preview-when-clicking-thumbnails-of-the-same-activity-in-android"
 ---

-Let's tackle this image preview issue – it's a surprisingly common problem, and I've navigated it a few times, once in a rather memory-constrained embedded system, believe it or not.
+image preview issue – it's a surprisingly common problem, and I've navigated it a few times, once in a rather memory-constrained embedded system, believe it or not.
 The key here is managing resources efficiently, especially when dealing with potentially large images, and delivering a smooth user experience.
 Forget any complex framework wizardry; this is about understanding the fundamentals and applying them judiciously.

 The core challenge revolves around two primary components: efficiently loading images without overwhelming memory and providing a seamless transition between the thumbnail and the preview.
 Loading the full-size image every time a thumbnail is clicked is a recipe for disaster, leading to slow response times and potential out-of-memory errors.
 We need a smarter approach.